 Insufficient disk speed

-In order to avoid this, it is important to properly size the IOPS capacity (Input/Output Operations Per Second).
+In order to avoid this, it is important to properly size IOPS capacity (Input/Output Operations Per Second).
 For this purpose, at Stackscale we offer different centralized network storage options:

-When hosting a project in a shared server, performance will depend on the load of the rest of the websites hosted in that same server.
-If the performance provided isn’t what you expected, you might consider changing to a dedicated server; since in a dedicated server all the machine’s resources will be exclusive to your company.
+When hosting a project in a shared server, performance might be negatively affected by the load of the rest of the websites hosted in that same server.
+Therefore, if the performance provided is not what you expected, you might consider changing to a dedicated server.
+In a dedicated server, all the machine resources will be exclusive to your company.

-Using a server with the wrong size
+Using a wrongly-sized server

 Not using a caching system

 Of course, the connection to your dedicated servers or nodes in the ISP network is also very important.
-For example, at Stackscale all our nodes are connected to 2×10 G links to the network so that our customers have enough bandwidth.
+For example, at Stackscale all our nodes are connected to 4×10 G links to the network so that our customers have enough bandwidth.

 Lack of optimization in SQL queries